zhezhouzz/underapproximation_type/README.md

 Our formalization takes inspiration and ideas from the following work, though does not directly depend on them:
 - [Software Foundations](https://softwarefoundations.cis.upenn.edu/): a lot of our formalization is inspired by the style used in Software Foundations.
-- [The Locally Nameless Representation](https://chargueraud.org/research/2009/ln/main.pdf): we use locally nameless representation for variable bindings.
+- [The Locally Nameless Representation](https://chargueraud.org/research/2009/ln/main.pdf): we use the locally nameless representation for variable bindings.

 #### Paper-to-artifact Correspondence